camunda/camunda-docs/docs/components/connectors/use-connectors/outbound.md

 ---
 id: outbound
-title: Use an Outbound Connector
+title: Use an outbound connector
 description: Learn how to use outbound Connectors
 ---